nneva/mt-exercise-3/README.md

     ./scripts/visualize.sh

-- Exact location of the generated tables and graphs will be printed out into the terminal.
+- Exact location of the generated tables and graphs will be printed out in the terminal.

 🪄 **Generate (sample) some text from a trained model with:**